Daily Throw Away Contact Lenses

 The right choice depends on your prescription, eye shape, comfort, tear film, and how you use your vision throughout the day.
 For astigmatism, the prescription may include extra values that help the lens correct blur in the right direction.
 For presbyopia, your eye care professional may need to balance distance, computer, and reading vision so the lenses feel practical for your routine.
 A fitting is important because daily lenses still need to center well, move properly, and stay comfortable during wear.
 Do not guess based on power alone or switch from your prescribed lens type without professional approval.

-How Many Boxes Of Daily Contacts Should You Buy?
+How Many Boxes of Daily Contacts Should You Buy?

 Daily contacts are worn once, then thrown away, so the right box count depends on how often you wear them and how many lenses come in each box.
 If you wear daily contacts every day, you need one fresh lens for each eye each day.
 For example, a 90-day supply usually means 90 lenses for the right eye and 90 lenses for the left eye.
 If you only wear contacts a few days a week, your supply may last longer, but you should still follow the wearing and replacement schedule your eye care professional prescribed.